tangentsoft/pidp8i/doc/class-os8script.md

     script_file = io.StringIO(_test_script)
     os8.run_script_handle(script_file)

-Open code calls to the API
+Otherwise you do direct calls into the API

-1. Find the system image you want to boot to do the work.
+### Environment check and command startup

-2. Call `check_and_run` to run an OS/8 command from the Keyboard Monitor.
+First call `check_and_run` to run your desired OS/8 command from the Keyboard Monitor.
 It will:

  * make sure we're booted.
  * make sure we're in the OS/8 context.
  * run the command.
  * returns the reply status of the initial command or -1 if any of the previous steps fail.

-API
+### `os8-run` Commands

-Command Calls: the calls that are brought out as [os8-run][os8-run-doc] commands All take two arguments:
+The methods that implement the [os8-run][os8-run-doc] commands can be called directly.
+They all take two arguments:

 `line`: The rest of the line in the script file after the command was parsed.
 This makes the script file look like a series of command lines.
 The parser